Internal rate of return: Numerical solution

 where $r_n$ is considered the $n$th approximation of the IRR.

 This $r$ can be found to an arbitrary degree of accuracy.
 Different accounting packages may provide functions for different accuracy levels.
 For example, Microsoft Excel and Google Sheets have built-in functions to calculate IRR for both fixed and variable time-intervals; "=IRR(...)" and "=XIRR(...)".

-The convergence behaviour of by the following:
+The convergence behavior is as follows: